Tenby Travel Guide

 Tenby's sandy beaches are surrounded with excellent facilities, including wide promenades, children's play areas, and plenty of variety in food and drink.
 The city itself has more than 20 licensed pubs, and a number of good restaurants and shops.

 Tenby has a number of historical sites with buildings dating back hundreds of years.
 The Merchant's House showcases Tudor style with beautifully-painted walls and furniture.
 The city walls are another major attraction, showcasing impressive architecture and engineering from the 15th century.
 The main historical sight of Tenby is the ruined castle, which was built by the Normans in the 13th century, and the museum and art gallery that have recently been installed there.
-Another fascinating site lies in the bay, roughly 2 miles (3.2km) from Tenby: Caldy Island is home to an ancient Benedictine monastic cell, and the current Cistercian abbey holds relics dating back to the 6th century.
+Another fascinating site lies in the bay, roughly two miles (3km) from Tenby: Caldy Island is home to an ancient Benedictine monastic cell, and the current Cistercian abbey holds relics dating back to the 6th century.

 Become our Tenby Travel Expert